Back in 1990, Dundonald Church began to meet as an exciting new church plant of 35 adults and children.

 Our churches may appear different in many ways, but they are all enthusiastic participants in the Co-Mission church planting network and together share a common faith and mission.
 God’s Spirit has led and grown us by his Word in the faith summarised by the Co-Mission statement of faith and our churches are united in the following doctrinal distinctives:

-Reformed Evangelical
+We are Reformed Evangelical

+We are joyfully convinced of the sovereignty of God in all things.
+This results in our shared commitment to dependant and expectant prayer.
 Together, we are committed to proclaiming God’s gospel of grace that Jesus is Christ our Lord, who came as our king, died for our sins, rose to rule and will return to judge and renew all things to the glory of God, bringing peace, hope and life in his kingdom to all who repent of their sins and believe in Jesus.
-We believe this gospel is progressively revealed in the Bible and results in all our teaching being centred upon learning from the Bible as it relates to Jesus.

 Our worship issues in mission